lowleveldesign/wtrace/README.md

   --nosummary           Prints only ETW events - no summary at the end.
   -v, --verbose         Shows wtrace diagnostics logs.
   -h, --help            Shows this message and exits.

+  The HANDLERS parameter is a list of handler names, separated with a comma.

+  Accepted handlers include:
+    process   - to receive Process/Thread events
+    file      - to receive File I/O events registry  - to receive Registry events (voluminous, disabled by default) rpc       - to receive RPC events
+    tcp       - to receive TCP/IP events
+    udp       - to receive UDP events
+    image     - to receive image events (load/unload)

+  Example: --handlers 'tcp,file,registry'

+  Each FILTER is built from a keyword, an operator, and a value.
+You may define multiple events (filters with the same keywords are OR-ed).

+  Keywords include:
+    pid     - filtering on the proces ID pname   - filtering on on the process name name    - filtering on the event name level   - filtering on the event level (1 [critical] - 5 [debug]) path    - filtering on the event path details - filtering on the event details

+  Operators include:
+    =, <> (does not equal), <= (ends with), >= (starts with), ~ (contains)

+  Example: -f 'pid = 1234', -f 'name ~ FileIO', -f 'level <= 4'
 ```

 A sample trace session might look as follows: